-The difference in the Solvency II value of listed bonds of €104k relates to the following:

-- Accrued interest on bonds of €121k which under the IFRS financial statements is included in other debtors. - Reclassification of Hellenic Bank subordinated convertible bonds of €225k to equities.
+The difference in the Solvency II value of listed bonds of €137k relates to accrued interest on bonds of €13k on government bonds and of €124k which under the IFRS financial statements is included in other debtors.

 Derivatives

 The Company uses futures and forward contracts to hedge the currency risk arising from its investments denominated in foreign currencies.
 Derivative assets are valued using the fair value method as the difference between the spot rate at the reporting date and the forward contract rate.